-At Charlie, assembly in France isn't just a selling point: it's a concrete commitment.
+At Charlie, assembly in France is not just an argument: it's a concrete commitment.
 It's a conviction, almost a given.
-Since our beginnings, we've chosen to assemble our products in France, in Morteau, then in Paris since 2020, in order to be as close as possible to our customers, with the aim of promoting local expertise .
+From the beginning, we have chosen to assemble our products in France, first in Morteau, then in Paris since 2020, in order to be as close as possible to our clients, with the aim of enhancing the value of the know-how local.

-Making a 100% French watch remains a complex challenge.
-However, each piece assembled in the workshop reflects our high standards, our passion, and our desire to do things well, with complete transparency.
-Behind each model, there is more than simple assembly: a watchmaker, an approach, a precise gesture, rigorous control.
-It's ensuring that each watch that leaves the workshop is ready to accompany you over time and for a long time.
-It's this attention to detail, this care taken at each stage, that makes the difference.
-And this is what we will continue to defend, in our own way, day after day.
+To make a watch Being 100% French remains a complex challenge.
+However, each piece assembled in the workshop reflects our high standards, our passion, and our commitment to doing things right, with complete transparency.
+Behind each model, there is more than just assembly: a watchmaker, an approach, a precise gesture, rigorous control.
+It's about ensuring that every watch that leaves the workshop is ready to accompany you over time and for a long time.
+It's this attention to detail, this care taken at every stage, that makes the difference.
+And it's what we will continue to champion, in our own way, day after day.

 The multi-step assembly process